VainlyStrain/Vailyn/.github/CODE_OF_CONDUCT.md

 By using this software, the user obliges to follow their local laws, to not attack someone else's system without explicit permission from the owner, or with malicious intend.

-In case of an infringement, only the end user who committed is accountable for their actions.
+In case of an infringement, only the end user who committed it is accountable for their actions.